marikgoldstein/marikgoldstein.github.io/index.markdown

 I am a PhD candidate at NYU Courant Institute of Mathematical Sciences, advised by [Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/) and [Thomas Wies](https://cs.nyu.edu/wies/).
 I work on causal inference, deep generative models, and machine learning for health.
-I'm also a part of the [STAT research group](https://cds.nyu.edu/stat/) at the NYU Center for Data Science.
+I'm a part of [CILVR](https://wp.nyu.edu/cilvr/cilvr-people/) and also a part of the [STAT research group](https://cds.nyu.edu/stat/) at the NYU Center for Data Science.

 <!--
 I work on survival analysis,